Grenada Island Beach

 For anyone wanting to know more about what is grown on Grenada, harvested and produced, head inland and visit a working spice plantation.
 Certain plantation owners in Grenada very cleverly imported the nutmeg tree from the Banda Islands in Indonesia in the 1800’s where disease was decimating the crop; knowing that nutmeg was an excellent and much prized crop worldwide.
 Soon nutmeg trees flourished on the island, becoming, as expected, a big cash crop for island growers.

-What to See and Do on Grenada Island, State of Grenada, Caribbean
+What to See and Do on Yacht Charter on Grenada Island, State of Grenada, Caribbean

 Cocoa Fruit growing on the tree, Grenada